MohaElder/me/src/blogs/whydontilikeoa.md

 title: Why don't I like OAs & how to design a good OA
 brief: My thoughts and comments on tech job market these days
 cover: https://raw.githubusercontent.com/MohaElder/me/main/src/assets/blogPics/oa/max-howell-tweet-3657821630.jpg
+cover-caption: The creator of HomeBrew, Max Howell, tweeted this after he has been struggling with a technical assessment with Google
 date: 2023/10/19
 -->